 The Board of Directors plays an important role in risk oversight at Mersana through direct decision-making authority with respect to significant matters, as well as through the oversight of management by the Board of Directors and its committees.
 In particular, the Board of Directors administers its risk oversight function through (1) the review and discussion of regular periodic reports by the Board of Directors and its committees on topics relating to the risks that Mersana faces, (2) the required approval by the Board of Directors (or a committee of the Board of Directors) of significant transactions and other decisions, (3) the direct oversight of specific areas of Mersana's business by the Audit, Compensation and Nominating and Corporate Governance Committees and (4) regular periodic reports from the auditors and other outside consultants regarding various areas of potential risk, including, among others, those relating to Mersana's internal control over financial reporting.
-The

-Board of Directors also relies on management to bring significant matters impacting Mersana to its attention.
+The Board of Directors also relies on management to bring significant matters impacting Mersana to its attention.

 Pursuant to the Audit Committee's charter, the Audit Committee is responsible for reviewing and discussing with management and Mersana's independent registered public accounting firm Mersana's system of internal controls, its financial and critical accounting practices and its policies relating to risk assessment and management.
 As part of this process, the Audit Committee discusses Mersana's major financial risk exposures and steps that management has taken to monitor and control such exposures.
 In addition, the Audit Committee has established procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submissions by employees of concerns regarding questionable accounting or accounting matters.
+The Audit Committee also oversees the integrity of the Company's information technology systems, processes and data, and periodically reviews and assesses with management the adequacy of controls and security thereof, along with contingency plans in the event of a breakdown or security breach affecting the Company's information technology systems.

-Because of the role of the Board of Directors and the Audit Committee in risk oversight, the Board of Directors believes that any leadership structure that it adopts must allow it to effectively oversee the management of the risks relating to Mersana's operations.
+The Board of Directors believes that any leadership structure that it adopts must allow it to effectively oversee the management of the risks relating to Mersana's operations.
 The Board of Directors acknowledges that there are different leadership structures that could allow it to effectively oversee the management of the risks relating to the Company's operations and believes its current leadership structure enables it to effectively provide oversight with respect to such risks.